-Basic yearly write-off / cost of the asset The result is your basic depreciation rate, expressed as a decimal.
+Basic yearly write-off/cost of the asset The result is your basic depreciation rate expressed as a decimal.
 (You can multiply it by 100 to see it as a percentage.)
-This is also called the straight line depreciation rate—the percentage of an asset you depreciate each year if you use the straight line method.
+This is also called the straight-line depreciation rate—the percentage of an asset you depreciate each year if you use the straight-line method.

-Every year you write off part of a depreciable asset using double declining balance, you subtract the amount you wrote off from the asset’s book value on your balance sheet.
+Every year you write off part of a depreciable asset using double-declining balance, you subtract the amount you wrote off from the asset’s book value on your balance sheet.
 Starting off, your book value will be the cost of the asset—what you paid for the asset.

 That number goes down each year, as you subtract the amount you wrote off.

-When accountants use double declining appreciation, they track the accumulated depreciation—the total amount they’ve already appreciated—in their books, right beneath where the value of the asset is listed.
-If you’re calculating your own depreciation, you may want to do something similar, and include it as a note on your balance sheet.
+When accountants use double-declining appreciation, they track the accumulated depreciation—the total amount they’ve already appreciated—in their books, right beneath where the value of the asset is listed.
+If you’re calculating your own depreciation, you may want to do something similar and include it as a note on your balance sheet.

-How do you calculate double declining balance?
+How do you calculate a double declining balance?

 First, Divide “100%” by the number of years in the asset’s useful life, this is your straight-line depreciation rate.
 Then, multiply that number by 2 and that is your Double–Declining Depreciation Rate.
 In this method, depreciation continues until the asset value declines to its salvage value.

-How does double declining balance depreciation?
+How does double-declining balance depreciation?